Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 On October 6, 2003, Aviel Barclay became the first certified Soferet, or female Torah scribe.

-Congregation appoints first woman to serve as senior rabbi
+Congregation appoints one of first women to serve as senior rabbi

 August 1, 1979